Register a bot with Azure Bot Service

 You only need to register your bot if it is not hosted in Azure.
-If you created a bot through the Azure portal then your bot is already registered with the Bot Service.
+If you created a bot through the Azure portal then it is already registered with the service.

-If you do not already have a subscription, you can register for a free account.
+If you do not have a subscription, you can register for a free account.

-A new blade will open with information about the Bot Channels Registration.
-Click the Create button to start the creation process.
+Click the Create button to start the process.

 In the Bot Service blade, provide the requested information about your bot as specified in the table below the image.

 Setting Suggested value Description Bot name Your bot's display name The display name for the bot that appears in channels and directories.
 This name can be changed at anytime.
 Subscription Your subscription Select the Azure subscription you want to use.
 Resource Group myResourceGroup You can create a new resource group or choose from an existing one.
 Location West US Choose a location near where your bot is deployed or near other services your bot will access.
 Pricing tier F0 Select a pricing tier.
 You may update the pricing tier at any time.
 For more information, see Bot Service pricing.
 Messaging endpoint URL Enter the URL for your bot's messaging endpoint.
 Application Insights On Decide if you want to turn Application Insights On or Off.
 If you select On, you must also specify a regional location.
 Microsoft App ID and password Auto create App ID and password Use this option if you need to manually enter a Microsoft App ID and password.
-Otherwise, a new Microsoft App ID and password will be created for you in the bot creation process.
+See the next section Manual app registration.
+Otherwise, a new Microsoft App ID and password will be created in registration process.